-This policy does not apply to complaints of professional malpractice, civil legal claims, or criminal activity: such complaints should be raised immediately with the law school dean or if presenting the complaint to the law school dean creates a possible conflict of interest, the complaint should be raised with the chair of the law school Board of Trustees.
+This policy does not apply to complaints of professional malpractice, civil legal claims, or criminal activity: such complaints should be raised immediately with the law school dean or president.
+If presenting the complaint to the dean or president creates a possible conflict of interest, the complaint should be raised with the chair of the law school Board of Trustees.
 This policy shall not be used to address complaints that are covered by the student Honor Code, academic disciplinary policy, or grading appeals.